Efficient sampling approaches based on generalized Golub-Kahan methods for large-scale hierarchical Bayesian inverse problems: Generalized Golub-Kahan based proposals for independence sampling

-Note that by using the genGK approach, we avoid the need for $\bfQ^{-1}$ and rely on projections of the original problem to obtain a reconstruction in $k$ iterations ($k \ll n$).
-Moreover, by using the genGK relations we can define oblique projectors
+Note that by using the genGK approach, we avoid $\bfQ^{-1}$ and rely on projections of the original problem to obtain a reconstruction in $k$ iterations ($k \ll n$).
+Moreover, by using the genGK relations, we can define oblique projectors,

-and we can build a low-rank approximation for $\bfA$ as Such approximations were used in the context of hyperparameter estimation in \cite{hall2024efficient}.
+and we can build a low-rank approximation for $\bfA$ as Such approximations are related to the generalized singular value decomposition and were used in the context of hyperparameter estimation in \cite{hall2024efficient}.
+As described in \cite{ChungSaibabaHybrid2017}, the generalized singular values are related to the singular values of $\bfR^{-1/2} \bfA \bfQ^{1/2}$ and tend to exhibit faster decay compared to the singular values of $\bfA$.
 Next we will use the genGK approximation to build a proposal distribution that can be used within a Metropolis-Hastings within Gibbs approach for sampling from \eqref{eq:post_nonGaus}.
 A key feature to note is that the genGK bidiagonalization process does not depend on $\lambda$ and $\delta$.
-That is, all of the resulting matrices $\bfV_k, \bfB_k, \bfU_{k+1}$ are independent of $\lambda$ and $\delta$ and can be reused for changing parameters.
-We will exploit this property in \Cref{sub:sampling_prop} for efficient sampling from the genGK proposal distribution and in \Cref{sub:MH_genGK} for efficient conditional mean estimation.
+That is, all of the resulting matrices $\bfV_k, \bfB_k, \bfU_{k+1}$ are independent of $\lambda$ and $\delta$ and can be reused if these parameters change.
+We will exploit this property in \Cref{sub:sampling_prop} for efficient sampling from the genGK proposal distribution and again in \Cref{sub:MH_genGK} for efficient conditional mean estimation.